 Preparing Book Proposals for Scholarly Publishers

 Publishing a book represents, for many faculty, the ultimate scholarly challenge.
 In fact the prestige surrounding book publishing may be so intimidating that it prevents faculty from even drafting a proposal, let alone approaching prospective publishers.
-(Please note that as of 11/5/2013 the location has changed to ASC 238.)
+All part-time and full-time faculty are welcome to attend.

 3:30 PM - 4:30 PM

-Workshop leader: Stephen Brookfield is Distinguished University Professor at the University of St. Thomas.
+Workshop leader: Stephen Brookfield is John Ireland Endowed Chair at the University of St. Thomas.
 He has published 15 books with 5 different publishers and is a 5-time winner of the Cyril Houle World Award for Literature in Adult Education.
 Stephen is co-author of Discussion as a Way of Teaching: Tools and Techniques for Democratic Classrooms (Jossey-Bass/John Wiley, 2005).
 His work has been translated into Chinese, German, Korean, Japanese and Finnish.